 With that, I want to wish every single one of you a fabulous holiday season.
 I hope you each have a great time with the families.
 And remember when it comes to your money, we’ve got to make sure the way your money is invested fits within your overall plan.
 We’re here to talk to you.
 We’re here to help you.
 And we’re here to answer any questions that you have.
-Thanks for joining me today, and as always, fill out the form below or give us a call at 913-393-1000 if you’d like to have a conversation.
+Thanks for joining me today, and as always, schedule a complimentary consultation below or give us a call at 913-393-1000 if you’d like to have a conversation.

 Founder & CEO

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.